Funding Updates

 School Buses for Public School Districts (not including Set-Aside funds) +65%

-**For vehicles domiciled in a disadvantaged community that are purchased or leased by any public or private small fleet with 10 or fewer trucks or buses, and less than $50 million in annual revenue for private fleets, or for any purchase or lease by a California Native American tribal government.
-There is no revenue provision for public fleets.
+**For vehicles domiciled in a disadvantaged community that are purchased or leased by any public or private small fleet with 20 or fewer trucks or buses, and less than $15 million in annual revenue for private fleets, or for any purchase or lease by a California Native American tribal government.
+There is no revenue provision for public or nonprofit fleets.

 ***The Public Transit Modifier is reserved for transit buses purchased by a city or county government; a transportation district/transit district; or a public agency.
 Public transit includes paratransit and microtransit services.